Carbon-Bl4ck/Rofi-Beats/README.md

 ## Linux 🐧

-The linux version of this script is pretty much identical, replacing `terminal-notifier` with `notify-send`, and `choose-gui` with aponymous `rofi`
+The linux version of this script is pretty much identical, replacing `terminal-notifier` with `notify-send`, and `choose-gui` with the aponymous `rofi`

 To install `notify-send` and `rofi` enter the following: